starkinfra/sdk-dotnet/README.md

 # Testing in Sandbox

 Your initial balance is zero.
-For many operations in Stark Infra, you'll need funds in your account, which can be added to your balance by creating a StarkBank.Invoice or a StarkBank.Boleto.
+For many operations in Stark Infra, you'll need funds in your account, which can be added to your balance by creating a StarkBank.Invoice.

-In the Sandbox environment, most of the created Invoices and Boletos will be automatically paid, so there's nothing else you need to do to add funds to your account.
-Just create a few Invoices and wait around a bit.
+In the Sandbox environment, most of the created StarkBank.Invoices will be automatically paid, so there's nothing else you need to do to add funds to your account.
+Just create a few StarkBank.Invoice and wait around a bit.

-In Production, you (or one of your clients) will need to actually pay this Invoice or Boleto for the value to be credited to your account.
+In Production, you (or one of your clients) will need to actually pay this Pix Request for the value to be credited to your account.

 # Usage